 We provide a tax-qualified 401(k) plan to all active employees that provides for both employer and employee contributions.
 Under this plan, employees may contribute a portion of their eligible cash compensation to the plan.
-For 2018 and 2017, the Company matched 50% on the first 4% of an employee's eligible contributions.
+For 2019, the Company matched 50% on the first 6% of an employee's eligible contributions.
+For 2018, the Company matched 50% on the first 4% of an employee's eligible contributions.